embermap/ember-cli-fastboot-testing/tests/dummy/app/pods/docs/network-mocking/template.md

 # Network mocking

-Just about every Ember application ends up having pages that require data from an external API.
+Just about every Ember application ends up having pages that depend on data from an external API.
 It's common to use tools like [Mirage](https://www.ember-cli-mirage.com/) to mock the network when testing these applications.

-It makes sense that we would also want to mock the network in FastBoot tests.
-However, since FastBoot runs inside of Node.js, we'll need to use a network mocking library that is written for node applications.
+It makes sense that we would also want to mock the network while running FastBoot tests.
+However, since FastBoot runs inside of Node.js, we'll need to use a network mocking library that is written for node.

-FastBoot Testing exposes an API for networking mocking in node that can be used to intercept requests made from your FastBoot app.
+FastBoot Testing exposes an API for intercepting requests made from your FastBoot app.

 The following example shows how to mock a test that fetches blog post data.